nrobillard/Final_project/README.md

 # Instructions

-1.)In order to run our functions you need to first compile the code using g++ splay.cpp -o output
+1.)In order to run our code you need to first compile the code using g++ splay.cpp -o output

 2.)Next run the code and make sure it takes in a file as the first arguement